yunshengb/research/exp/README.md

 ```
 asr_qa/: configurations and data for the (ASR -> QA) pipeline
-tester/: testing framework for all the other pipelines
+tester/: testing framework for the pipelines
 ```

 ## Usage